Humans-of-Julia/StaticWebPages.jl/README.md

 # StaticWebPages.jl

 A user-friendly static website generator written in Julia.
 No programming nor webdev skills required!!!
-Entirely Open-Source (MIT licence)!
+Entirely Open-Source (GPLv2 licence)!

 Although this generator originally targets academicians, it works out well for personnal webpage and any static usage (front-end only).